 Housing costs in Big Bear Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Big Bear Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Big Bear Lake is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Big Bear Lake who work in sales jobs (15.82%), office and administrative support (12.02%) and food service (9.64%).
+Big Bear Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Big Bear Lake is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Big Bear Lake who work in sales jobs (15.82%), office and administrative support (12.02%), and food service (9.64%).

-Telecommuters are a relatively large percentage of the workforce: 10.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Big Bear Lake telecommute to their jobs.
+Overall, about 10.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Big Bear Lake spend much less time in their cars: on average, their commute to work is only 17.33 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The citizens of Big Bear Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 21.37% of adults in Big Bear Lake having a bachelor's degree or advanced degree.
+The education level of Big Bear Lake citizens is a little higher than the average for US cities and towns: 21.37% of adults in Big Bear Lake have at least a bachelor's degree.

 The per capita income in Big Bear Lake in 2010 was $30,115, which is upper middle income relative to California and the nation.
 This equates to an annual income of $120,460 for a family of four.
 However, Big Bear Lake contains both very wealthy and poor people as well.